sysrep/time-viz/Use_External_ML_Service.md

-In previous section, we learned NLP methods that can apply on the text in our events.
+In the previous section, we learned NLP methods that can apply to the text in our events.
 I want more analytical results, for example, I am interested in [sentiment analysis](https://en.wikipedia.org/wiki/Sentiment_analysis).
 I want to know the sentiment of the text in my events.

 We will use an external machine-learning service [indico.co](https://indico.io/), which has powerful machine learning APIs.